FherStk/AutoCheck/docs/tutorials/developer.md

 ### Core
 The core contains a set of classes intended to be inherited (as mentioned before) but also contains the `Output` and the `Utils`.
 The first one is used for sending data to the output (terminal, log files, etc); the second one contains a set of useful methods and miscellanea.

+## How to create a new script
+The following guide decribes how to create new scripts using checkers.
+Please, note than multiple checkers and/or connectors can be used, so different guides can be mixed as needed.

+### Local command validation
+Comming soon!

+### Remote command validation
+Comming soon!

+### Database validation
+Comming soon!

+### File validation
+Comming soon!